Center of Excellence in Gambling Research

 Featured Op-Ed from Dr. Slutske: The Natural History of My Research on the Natural History of Gambling Disorder

-The Center is supported by a grant from the National Center for Responsible Gaming.
+The Center is supported by a grant from the International Center for Responsible Gaming.

 Only about 10% of individuals with disordered gambling (DG) seek treatment and there is evidence that studies based on this treatment-seeking minority may not generalize to the larger population of those with DG in the community.
 A challenge to conducting community-based studies of DG is the fact that it is relatively rare.
 We have taken on this challenge by assembling a unique suite of six community-based studies of DG along with a team of investigators who have the requisite expertise to interrogate these data.

 Together, these projects will move us forward in answering the following pressing questions about the etiology and epidemiology of DG: